FT Vest U.S. Equity Moderate Buffer ETF - November (GNOV) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from Jun 14, 2026Analyst Coverage for GNOV: GNOV does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: Jun 14, 2026Analyst Coverage for GNOV: GNOV does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates GNOV against Financial Services peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 FT Vest U.S. Equity Moderate Buffer ETF - November (GNOV) provides buffered exposure to the U.S. equity market, tracking the SPDR S&P 500 ETF Trust.
 It features a defined upside cap of 13.25% and downside protection against the initial 15% of losses, resetting annually.
 This structure aims to offer a specific risk-reward profile within the asset management sector.